JetBrains/kotlin-web-site/docs/topics/wasm/wasm-overview.md

 Specifically for web platforms, Compose Multiplatform uses Kotlin/Wasm as its compilation target.
-Applications build with Kotlin/Wasm and Compose Multiplatform use a Wasm-JavaScript target and run in browsers.
+Applications build with Kotlin/Wasm and Compose Multiplatform use a `wasm-js` target and run in browsers.

 [Explore our online demo of an application built with Compose Multiplatform and Kotlin/Wasm](https://zal.im/wasm/jetsnack/)